deltachat/chatmail/README.md

     scripts/webdev.sh
 ```

-this will continously regenerate all markdown files from
-the `www/build` from the `www/src` directory, and use
-the `www/src/page-layout.html` file for producing html documents.
+- uses the `www/src/page-layout.html` file for producing html documents
+  from `www/src/*.md` files.

+- continously builds the web presence reading files from `www/src` directory
+  and generating html files and copying assets to the `www/build` directory.

-Moreover, it will start a browser window automatically.
+- Starts a browser window automatically where you can "refresh" as needed.

 ### Ports